chicio/chicio.github.io/_posts/2019-03-03-github-pages-progressive-web-app.md

 }
 ```

 One important thing to note is that not all the platforms adhere to the web app manifest standard.
-In fact Apple and Microsfot still uses some custom meta tags to define the icon of the Progressive Web App.
-So besides the web app manifest, to make my PWA works the same way on all the platforms I had to add the following meta tag in the head of my pages.
+In fact Apple and Microsoft still use some custom meta tags to define the icon of the Progressive Web App.
+So besides the web app manifest, to make my PWA work the same way on all the platforms I had to add the following meta tag in the head of my pages.

 ```html
 <link rel="apple-touch-icon" href="/assets/images/apple-touch-icon.png">